 “We grabbed hands, and we began to pray, and I could see these scars from slashes on her wrist and on her arms,” Joey said.
 “We prayed and you could just feel this intense presence.
 God just touched her right there.”

 The girl has since kept in touch with Joey, telling him of how she is highly involved in the youth group at the Santa Barbara church.
-Furthermore, she is one of the few youth who is a part of an outreach team from her church to her local high school, helping spread the gospel on her campus.
+Furthermore, she is one of the few youths who is a part of an outreach team from her church to her local high school, helping spread the gospel on her campus.

 “It was memorable for me, and it was pivotal because of the fact that I saw somebody actually get touched and changed by being a vessel that God could work through,” Joey said.
 “It showed me … it gave me an outlook, that this is so much bigger than music.”

-Joey attended college at the University of Arizona, where he became heavily involved in partying, drugs and alcohol.
+Joey Jewish attended college at the University of Arizona, where he became heavily involved in partying, drugs and alcohol.
 Upon graduating, he started to deal drugs for a living and soon recognized a need to get back on the right track.

 It wasn’t long after committing to this that Joey realized he had a drinking problem.
 In an effort to fully clean up his life, he tried to quit drinking multiple times, and each time he failed.
 This long series of defeats created a deep depression in his life.